+£75,000 5B: Browndown mitigation

+From the Rowner development for mitigation for the Browndown Site of Special Scientific Interest.

+6. Community

+£35,031 6A: Community facilities Lee area

+From development at Daedalus to be used to provide new or enhance existing community facilities in the Lee-on-the-Solent area.

+7. Health

+£32,882 7A: Health infrastructure Lee area

+From development at Daedalus to be used to provide new or enhance existing health facilities in the Lee-on-the-Solent area.

+8. Other

+£13,545 8A: Policy LP2

+To be spent on infrastructure within the Borough with no time restriction.
+Secured using Policy LP2 of the Local Plan.

+subtotal for non-transport related S106 funds = £598,708

+9. Transport

+£638,896 9A: Transport

-£277,780 Transport Funds for transport infrastructure to be used in accordance with Section 106 wording.
-Large proportion of this money has been set aside by the Borough Council as a contribution towards the Transforming Cities Fund project for the Gosport Bus Station. £194,836 Cycle Improvements at Daedalus Funds from the first phase of the Daedalus Park development for cycle improvements in the vicinity of Daedalus. £150,000 Huhtamaki Cycle Track Funds for the Huhtamaki cycle track as approved at Board in November 2015. £10,000 Public Realm Improvements Funds from the redevelopment of Mayfield Buildings to be used for improvements in Mumby Road.
-Subtotal for transport related S106 funds = £ 632,616 Total S106 funds = £ 1,203,068
+£294,060 for transport infrastructure to be used in accordance with Section 106 wording.
+Large amount of this money has been set aside by the Borough Council

+as a contribution towards the Transforming Cities Fund project for the Gosport Bus Station.

+£194,836 from the first phase of the Daedalus Park development for cycle

+improvements in the vicinity of Daedalus.

+£150,000 for the Huhtamaki cycle track as approved at Board in November 2015.

+£10,000 9B: Public Realm From the redevelopment of Mayfield Buildings to be used for improvements in

+Mumby Road.

+Subtotal for transport related S106 funds = £648,896

+Total S106 funds = £1,247,604

-\Please note: The S106 pots in this table represent the currently available funds from S106 developer contributions for open space.
-All other S106 developer contribution pots for open space are closed and the funds contained within them have been spent on open space projects across the Borough in accordance with the requirements of the individual S106 agreement.
-Future S106 open space pots may be created in accordance with each agreement when these come forward.
+Please note: The S106 pots in this table represent the currently available funds from S106 developer contributions.
+All other previous S106 developer contribution pots are closed and the funds within them have been spent on projects across the Borough in accordance with the requirements of the individual S106 agreement.
+Future S106 pots may be created in accordance with each agreement when these come forward.